emmaloou/Wine-NOT/README.md

 - Classifications are based on business rules defined with the sales team
 - The PRD.MERGE table is recreated on each execution (CREATE OR REPLACE)

+- For data visualization, we recommend Looker Studio because it is a free solution, easy to integrate, and compatible with many SQL connectors.
+However, other tools like Power BI could be used for more advanced business needs.

 ---

 **Authors** : Équipe Data WineNot